pkdevpl/wp-calls-log/README.md

 ## Installation

-Download plugin `.zip` file from this repository and install plugin in your wordpress admin.
+Download plugin `.zip` file (3 588 kB) from this repository and install plugin in your wordpress admin.

 Go to `Urządzenia` page and click `Dodaj urządzenie` to add new device (phone).